jackellenberger/emojme/README.md

 ## Usage

 ```
   Usage: emojme [options]

   Options:

     download                 download all emoji from given subdomain
     upload                   upload source emoji to given subdomain
     user-stats               get emoji statistics for given user on given subdomain
     sync                     get emoji statistics for given user on given subdomain
--s, --subdomain [value]  slack subdomain.
+    -s, --subdomain [value]  [upload/download/user-stats/sync] slack subdomain.
 Can be specified multiple times, paired with respective token. (default: null)
--t, --token [value]      slack user token. ususaly starts xoxp-...
+    -t, --token [value]      [upload/download/user-stats/sync] slack user token. ususaly starts xoxp-...
 Can be specified multiple times, paired with respective subdomains. (default: null)
+    --src [value]            [upload] source file(s) for emoji json you'd like to upload (default: null)
+    --src-subdomain [value]  [sync] subdomain from which to draw emoji for one way sync (default: null)
+    --src-token [value]      [sync] token with which to draw emoji for one way sync (default: null)
+    --dst-subdomain [value]  [sync] subdomain to which to emoji will be added is one way sync (default: null)
+    --dst-token [value]      [sync] token with which emoji will be added for one way sync (default: null)
---user [value]           slack user you'd like to get stats on.
+    --user [value]           [download, user-stats] slack user you'd like to get stats on.
 Can be specified multiple times for multiple users. (default: null)
---top [value]            the top n users you'd like user emoji statistics on (default: 10)
+    --top [value]            [user-stats] the top n users you'd like user emoji statistics on (default: 10)
---src [value]            source file for emoji json you'd like to upload
+    --save                   [download] create local files of the given subdomains emoji
---no-cache               force a redownload of all cached info.
+    --no-cache               [upload/download/user-stats/sync] force a redownload of all cached info.
     -h, --help               output usage information
     -V, --version            output the version number
 ```

 * Pick any one of [download, upload, user-stats, sync], and provide one or several (subdomain, token) pairs.